DOZA Citywide Design Policy

 DOZA stands for the Design Overlay Zoning Amendments (DOZA).
 Sounds rather dry but is really, really important, as it will guide all new design and development of buildings.
 This includes standards, guidelines and "Design Overlays".

-Why it Matters: This is the first major update in nearly 30 years to the city-wide Design Standards and Guidelines and there are significant community concerns that need to be addressed as we shape our city.
+Why it Matters: This is the first major update in nearly 30 years to the city-wide Design Standards and Guidelines and there are significant community concerns that need to be addressed as we shape policy that will shape our city.

 Who is Deciding?